Leftium/orbs/static/txt/re7puj.md

+# Estimate of upcoming orbs based on the 2021-12 calendar

 Hello, hello Reddit.
 Wow, already the end of the year?
 I hope everyone has a fun and safe holiday season.
 Anyway, as always make sure to thank my proofreader [/u/Unexpected\_Miso](/u/Unexpected_Miso/) as well as [/u/tgdm](/u/tgdm/) for creating a calendar maker for me to use.

 This list of orbs is based on the most recent calendar.